nitricware/cqgma-api-swift/README.md

 Currently supported features:

-- get last 10, 25 GMA/WWFF spots
+- [Spotting] get last 10, 25 GMA/WWFF spots
-- load last 10, 25 GMA/WWFF spots into a `@Published` property for SwiftUI
+- [Spotting] load last 10, 25 GMA/WWFF spots into a `@Published` property for SwiftUI
-- get GMA reference
+- [References] get GMA reference
-- report a Spot to CQGMA
+- [Spotting] report a Spot to CQGMA
-- log one or more QSOs (chaser and activator)
+- [Logging] insert, update and delete one or more QSOs (chaser and activator)

 [1]: https://www.cqgma.org/infoapi.php